Crunchy Candied Nuts

 - 1/2 teaspoon salt

-- 1 tablespoon coarse salt ~ Maldon for example
+- 1 tablespoon coarse salt ~ Maldon for example, regular salt is fine

 - 1 tablespoon coarse sugar ~ Demerara or turbinado sugar; see Notes below